radiant-rstats/docker/install/rsm-msba-macos-m1.md

 ## Cleanup

-To remove locally installed R-packages, press 5 (and Enter) in the launch menu.
-To remove locally installed Python modules press 6 (and Enter) in the launch menu.
+To remove locally installed R-packages, press 6 (and Enter) in the launch menu.
+To remove locally installed Python modules press 7 (and Enter) in the launch menu.

 > Note: It is also possible initiate the process of removing locally installed packages and settings from within the container.
 Open a terminal in Jupyter Lab and type `clean`.
 Then follow the prompts to indicate what needs to be removed.

 You should always stop the `rsm-jupyter` docker container using `q` (and Enter) in the launch menu.
-If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove prior R and Python settings, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-msba-spark):
+If you want a full cleanup and reset of the computational environment on your system, however, execute the following commands from a (bash) terminal to (1) remove prior R and Python packages, (2) remove all docker images, networks, and (data) volumes, and (3) 'pull' only the docker image you need (e.g., rsm-jupyter):

 ```bash
 rm -rf ~/.rsm-msba;